Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Slow Mixing in the Antiferroelectric Phase

 The idea of enumerating the preimages of a binary string corresponding to sequence of vertex types suggests a recursive approach for computing the sum of weighted non-backtracking walks.
-This naturally leads to the use of generating functions, so overload the variables $x$ and $y$ to also denote function arguments.
+This naturally leads to the use of generating functions, so we overload the variables $x$ and $y$ to also denote function arguments.
 For nonempty binary string $s \in \{0,1\}^n$, let~$h(s)$ count the number of pairs of adjacent characters that are not equal and let $|s|$ denote the number of ones in $s$ (e.g., if $s = 010001$ then $h(s) = 3$ and $|s| = 2$).
 The sum of weighted self-avoiding walks is upper bounded by the sum of weighted non-backtracking walks, so we proceed by analyzing the following function:

 Note that $F_n(1,1) = 2 \cdot 3^{n-1}$ recovers the number of non-backtracking walks that initially cross type-$a$ or type-$b$ vertices.

-We compute a closed-form solution for $F_n(x,y)$ in \Cref{lem:refined_closed_form} by diagonalizing a matrix corresponding to the system of recurrence relations, which allows us to accurately capture the discrepancy between fault lines when the Boltzmann weights $a$ and $b$ differ.
-We use the following more convenient upper bound for $F_n(x,y)$ in our Peierls argument and defer its proof to \Cref{app:antiferroelectric}.
+In the next section, we compute the closed-form solution for $F_n(x,y)$ by diagonalizing a matrix corresponding to the system of recurrence relations, which allows us to accurately quantify the discrepancy between fault lines when the Boltzmann weights $a$ and~$b$ differ.
+For now, we use the following upper bound for $F_n(x,y)$ in our Peierls argument and defer its proof to \Cref{app:antiferroelectric}.

 \begin{restatable}{lemma}{refinedUpperBound} Let $F_n(x,y)$ be the generating function for weighted non-backtracking walks defined in \Cref{eqn:F_def}.
 For any integer $n \ge 1$ and $x,y \in \R_{> 0}$, we have